Boosted by the pandemic, meeting transcription service Otter.ai raises $50M – TechCrunch

 In other words, Otter.ai’s adoption may have been accelerated by the pandemic, but the larger impacts to business culture that took place in 2020 aren’t going away even when the pandemic ends.
 Not everyone will be going back to the office.
 But for those who do, Otter can work there, too.

-The company has found some traction with businesses like professional services, pharmaceutical companies, financial services, and other multinationals where employees work across time zones.
+The company has found some traction with businesses like professional services, pharmaceutical companies, financial services and other multinationals where employees work across time zones.
 Longer-term, Otter.ai aims to better serve its corporate use cases by extending beyond meeting transcripts into an area it likes to call “conversation intelligence.”

-That involves leveraging A.I. technology to extract meaning from the transcripts by allowing the system to learn what’s important based on the time spent on topics, the intonation of voices, and the sentiment of the conversations.
+That involves leveraging AI technology to extract meaning from the transcripts by allowing the system to learn what’s important based on the time spent on topics, the intonation of voices and the sentiment of the conversations.
 It would do this in an automated way, as well, much like it works today.

 Otter.ai, however, is not a service meant for highly confidential conversations.
 The recorded conversation is encrypted in transit and at rest, but is decrypted while processing.
 The conversations also have to be decrypted to create the index.
 Plus, Otter.ai transcripts are used as training data to improve its accuracy — learning from users’ manual corrections, from new accents, and the like.

 This could ultimately prove to be a limiting factor to large-scale adoption within more sensitive business contexts.
-But Otter, nevertheless, remains focused more so on its work-related uses cases for the time being, rather than the numerous other areas where its technology can be used — like podcast transcriptions, integrations with social audio apps (like Clubhouse), online events, and more.
+But Otter, nevertheless, remains focused more so on its work-related uses cases for the time being, rather than the numerous other areas where its technology can be used — like podcast transcriptions, integrations with social audio apps (like Clubhouse), online events and more.
 Otter.ai is serving these markets, but it’s preparing to staff up in sales to gain more corporate clients.

-In addition to sales, where it also expects to hire a VP of Sales, Otter plans to grow its now 25-person team with additions across R&D, marketing, A.I. science, backend and frontend engineering, design, and product management.
-By year-end, it believes it will triple its headcount with the new hires — some of which may be remote workers.
+In addition to sales, where it also expects to hire a VP of Sales, Otter plans to grow its now 25-person team with additions across R&D, marketing, AI science, backend and frontend engineering, design and product management.
+By year-end, it believes it will triple its headcount with the new hires — some of whom may be remote workers.

 Otter.ai will also invest the new funds into raising awareness for its app through channels like social and search, content marketing, organic social and more.
 And it will work to grow revenues through continued free to paid conversations and develop its technology.

-John Connolly, Managing Director at Spectrum Equity, has now joined Otter’s board.
+John Connolly, managing director at Spectrum Equity, has now joined Otter’s board.

 “As the workplace has evolved and online meetings are the new normal, Otter.ai is at the